ARTS DOMAIN

 Assessment

-• Presentation of media developments and their impact on society
+• Analysis of new media developments and their impact on society

 • End of semester exam